blakeharris3/blackjack/README.md

 - *If User draws an Ace and 10/Face Card, User was dealt a Blackjack and will receive 3:2 of their placed bet*

-- *User will be able to 'Double Down' a bet.
-However, they will only receive one more card after placing that bet*

 ### Struggles